 “Another world, another time.
 In the age of wonder.
 A thousand years ago, this land was green, until the crystal cracked.
 A single piece was lost, a shard of the crystal.
 Then strife began, and two new races appeared.
 The cruel Skeksis, the gentle Mystics.
 Here in the Castle of the Crystal, the Skeksis took control.”

 Since the very first time I saw it, my favorite movie has always been The Dark Crystal.
-The first time I saw it; it was as if some universal force put ropes around my heart that forced me into remembering.
+The first time I saw it; it was as if some universal force put ropes around my heart that forced me into remembering my purpose here.
 It was both captivating and terrifying to watch it.
-Like I was watching my own life.
+I was watching my own life.
 I already knew the story.
 I already knew the purpose.
 It was like watching my inner world projected on the screen.

 The Dark Crystal is so rich with metaphor it is painful.
 And now that I have stepped into my purpose and destiny here on earth, the reaction I had to the movie when I was young makes perfect sense.
 It was a mirror of my own life purpose.
 Those of you who are familiar with the circumstances of my early life will immediately ‘get’ the mirror.
 I identified with it because it not only mirrored my life at the time, it also mirrored what I wanted most as a result of experiencing the contrast of my early life.
 It was alerting me to my own destiny in this life.